timodwhit/konnect-team-interview-frontend-exercise/README.md

 - Buttons are disabled and unclickable when no previous or next items
 - Click: ?page is updated in query parameter

+### Tests
+- I would have liked to have tests for all components and logic, but time.

 ## Other Considerations
 - useServices:
   - Added types to make it easier to work with.
 They are exported from this file, because they would likely be updated with this api call.